mvroberto/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 4. Organizes the new data frame and changes Subject and Activity variables into factors
 5. Creates a new and tidy data frame grouping Subject, Activity Name and the mean of each variable

-The scripts uses two R libraries: dlyr and data.frame
+The scripts uses two R libraries: dplyr and data.frame